ibm-cloud-docs/dl/order-connect.md

 {: help}
 {: support}

-To order {{site.data.keyword.dl_short}} Connect, you must determine the location connecting to IBM Cloud, complete the required configuration information, then click **Create** to submit your order.
+To order {{site.data.keyword.dl_short}} Connect, you must determine the location connecting to {{site.data.keyword.cloud}}, complete the required configuration information, then click **Create** to submit your order.
 {:shortdesc}

-If you participated in the Direct Link Connect beta program, you must migrate your Direct Link Connect gateways to a standard, paid plan.
-For more information, see [Migrating Direct Link gateways](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#migration).
+If you participated in the Direct Link Connect beta program, you must migrate your {{site.data.keyword.dl_short}} Connect gateways to a standard, paid plan.
+For more information, see [Migrating {{site.data.keyword.dl_short}} gateways](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#migration).
 {: note}

 ## Planning considerations
 {: #before-you-begin-connect}

-* IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
+* {{site.data.keyword.cloud_notm}} highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.

 ## Partner-specific instructions